carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-for-range-copy.rst

 .. option:: WarnOnAllAutoCopies

-   When non-zero, warns on any use of `auto` as the type of the range-based for loop variable.
-Default is `0`.
+   When `true`, warns on any use of `auto` as the type of the range-based for loop variable.
+Default is `false`.

 .. option:: AllowedTypes